Providentia -- A Large-Scale Sensor System for the Assistance of Autonomous Vehicles and Its Evaluation: Digital Twin and Extension of Vehicular Perception

 \section{Digital Twin and Extension of Vehicular Perception}

 The digital twin represents the main output of the Providentia system.
 It consists of the position, velocity, and type of every vehicle observed, with each one assigned a unique tracking identifier.
+The contained positions can be transformed to GPS coordinates, depending on the application the digital twin is communicated to.
 It can be used by vehicles on the highway stretch to improve their decision making and to implement additional services that can be provided by the infrastructure itself.
 Such services might include motion prediction for each vehicle, congestion recognition, lane recommendations, and collision warnings.
-In this section, we illustrate our system's ability to capture highway traffic and demonstrate its potential for extending an autonomous vehicle's perception of the scene.
+In this section, we illustrate our system's ability to capture the traffic and demonstrate its potential for extending an autonomous vehicle's perception of the scene.

 Our qualitative examples were captured in our testbed under real-world conditions.
-Currently, our system redundantly covers a stretch of about $\SI{440}{\m}$ of the road, which corresponds to the distance between the two measurement points. \fig{fig:digital-twin} shows an example of a digital twin of current traffic on the highway as computed by our system.
+Currently, our system redundantly covers a stretch of about \unit{440}{m} of the road, which corresponds to the distance between the two measurement points. \fig{fig:digital-twin} shows an example of a digital twin of current traffic on the highway as computed by our system.
 It is a visualization of the information that is also sent to autonomous vehicles to extend their perception.
 Our system is able to reliably detect the vehicles passing through the testbed.
 This is only possible by fusing multiple sensor perspectives.
-The update rate for the digital twin depends on the type of the used object detection network and varies between approximately $\SI{5}{Hz}$ and $\SI{15}{Hz}$.
-As mentioned in~\sect{sec:architecture}, this represents a trade-off between detection speed and accuracy.
-As our aim in this study is to generate an accurate and reliable digital twin, we use a network version with high quality detections and achieve a frequency of $\SI{5.4}{Hz}$.
+The update rate for the digital twin depends on the fusion-setup and the type of the used object detection network.
+It varies between \unit{13.1}{Hz} when only using the radars at night and \unit{24.6}{Hz} when using the cameras with the YOLOv4 architecture.